-The home ports generally funded the capital construction spending in the following month, after the amount receivable was determined.
-At December 31, 2017 and 2016, \$9.0 million and \$15.6 million, respectively was receivable from the home ports and is presented on the statements of net position as related-party receivable - Managing Members.
+The home ports generally fund capital contribution requirements in the following month, after the amount due is determined.
+During 2018 and 2017, home ports contributed \$83.3 million and \$69.1 million, respectively, of funding for capital construction projects in accordance with the capital investment plan approved by the Managing Members.
+At December 31, 2018 and 2017, \$10.7 million and \$9.0 million, respectively, were receivable from the home ports and are presented on the statements of net position as related-party receivable - Managing Members.

+The Managing Members also serve as commissioners for their respective home ports.
 Additionally, the NWSA CEO also serves as the CEO of the Port of Tacoma.
-The CEO will serve in dual roles through the transition period or until a Port of Tacoma CEO is hired, but for no more than five years.
+The CEO will serve in dual roles until a Port of Tacoma CEO is hired in 2019.